13 ways to make money from watching videos

 Often, universities will say that they are looking for "volunteers" for the studies.
 But, these opportunities will typically still include some form of compensation (either in cash or vouchers) for your time and expenses.

 For example, you can register as a participant in research studies on the University of Cambridge's website.
-Although they are asking for volunteers, they offer "modest monetary compensation" to people who take part.
+Although they ask for volunteers, they list getting paid as a reason to become a volunteer.

 Not all studies are guaranteed to include videos, but keep an eye out for ones that suit you and your interests.